Carcanet Press

 • Reviews

-• One of Sweden’s most exciting young female writers, Mirja Unge was born in 1973.
-She received the Katapult Award for her critically acclaimed first novel, Det var ur munnarna orden kom [Out of Your Mouth the Words Come], 1998, and in 2000 she published Järnnätter [Anticlockwise].
-The same year her novel Motsols [Tide] was shortlisted for the Swedish Radio Award.
-Amongst her most devoted fans are younger audiences whose problems she deals with in her works (particularly the confusing experiences of young girls growing up).
-In 2006 she made her playwriting debut with Var är alla [Where is Everyone?], a play about what happens when erotic charge gets out of hand.
+• Mirja Unge was born in Stockholm in 1973.
+She received the Katapult Award for her critically acclaimed first novel, Det var ur munnarna orden kom, 1998.
+In 2000 she published her second novel, Järnnätter.
+The same year her novel Motsols (Tide) was shortlisted for the Swedish Radio Award.
+Her most devoted fans are younger audiences, whose problems she deals with in her works (particularly the confusing experiences of young girls growing up).
+In April 2007, her debut short story collection was published under the title Brorsan är matt, and received widespread praise for its fresh and idiosyncratic style.

 Share this...